cliveb/cliveb.github.io/about.md

 permalink: /about/
 ---

-Expertise: Application designer.
-Software Engineering.
-Getting stuff done.
+Expertise: Understanding of technology, engineers, software and algorithms: Getting stuff done.

 ### Contact me